g-barbosa11/sentiment-classifiers/README.md

 # Description
 This project pertains to my undergraduate thesis conducted at the Federal University of São Carlos, focusing on sentiment analysis.
-The code contained in this repository relates to the training of three language models: BERT, RoBERTa, and BERTimbau.
+The code contained in this repository relates to the training of three language models: BERT, RoBERTa and BERTimbau.

 # Project Setup